Skip to main content

 The playbook creates a certificate request for the above configured MQTT Hostname (SNI) based in the DNS-01 Challenge.
 Details about that can be found here

-The scripts create the Let's Encrypt requests and needed key automatically.
+The scripts create the Let's Encrypt requests and required key automatically.
 After sending the request to Let's Encrypt it waits for the defined time from the inventory.
 After this time, the script checks for the ready certificates again and stores them locally.

 To run the playbook simply execute the following command: